snowfrz/App-Installer/README.md

 - ~Cannot install any apps because of SSL requirement for itms-services installations~ FIXED
 - ~Uploads fail because the server does not return JSON, but rather, plaintext.~ FIXED
 - ~Server does not return download link~ FIXED
 - Installation of apps creates a "scar" app on the home screen that cannot be deleted as far as I know.
 Similar issues arose back in the days of NoJailbreakApps and other such no-jailbreak stores.
+Scar app disappears eventually if you simply put it in a folder.
 - "Build Generated Issues"-type issues.
 Minor issues, mostly from deprecated methods used.

 If you want to contribute to the improvement of App Installer, please